• Skip to primary navigation

 Instant Pot Sous Vide Chicken Breast - Two pieces of chicken, one sliced in a cast iron pan with rosemary - Paint the Kitchen Rred

-Yes, you can make perfectly cooked, tender chicken breast in the Instant Pot!
+You can make perfectly cooked, tender chicken breast in the Instant Pot!
 Use the Sous Vide function to cook chicken breasts to use in chicken salads, soups, and sandwiches.
-Or after doing sous vide you can grill or sear the chicken and top with a sauce to serve as the main course.
+Or grill the sous vide chicken breast and top with a sauce to serve as the main course.

 Table of Contents